| The following is the complete

 LOVED to get their names attached to a disease, as if they invented

 it.
 I don't think they saw it or it was extremely rare.
+Since the ferrets in the USA, Canada, Australia,

 and New Zealand all come from the same basic stock, and those same